Adams County's Home for Hispanic Community Support

 Manos Unidas

 Manos Unidas first opened its doors on March 10, 2006 as a result of the joint partnership of the Latino Services Task Forces, an affiliate of Healthy Adams County, and St. Francis Xavier Church.
 The center is an all-volunteer community organization that promotes the integration of the growing diverse population in Adams County through programs that facilitate cross-cultural understanding and appreciation.
-The founder and current executive director is Amelia Contreras.
-She migrated from Mexico many years ago.
-Upon moving to Adams County she discovered a lack of support for Hispanic immigrants and their culture.

 OUR SERVICES